FE: Mechanics of Materials (NCEES FE — Mechanics of Materials (topic practice)) — Free Online Mock Test

 - What is the eligibility for FE: Mechanics of Materials?

-- Eligibility for FE: Mechanics of Materials — age, qualification and number of attempts — is set by the official conducting body and can change each cycle, so always confirm the current official notification before applying.
-Wrexa Edge focuses on realistic FE: Mechanics of Materials practice: 10 free full-length mocks in the exact exam pattern, ready whenever you are.
+- For candidates preparing for an FE discipline exam that includes mechanics of materials (mechanical, civil, other disciplines and similar).
+Wrexa Edge focuses on realistic FE: Mechanics of Materials practice: 3 free full-length mocks in the exact exam pattern, ready whenever you are.

 - When is the FE: Mechanics of Materials exam and how should I prepare?